 Amy Kucharik is more than just a local artist/musician.
 She’s also very passionate about keeping Somerville affordable so much so that in 2015 she wrote the Somerville Song.
-The song not only addressed the gentrification of Davis Square but its was used in support of Elizabeth Weinbloom’s campaign for Alderman of Ward 6, which includes Davis Square.
-In our conversation at Diesel Café, she mentioned how it is still hard to sing the song when mentioning Johnny D’s which is now closed.
+The song not only addressed the gentrification of Davis Square but it was used in support of Elizabeth Weinbloom’s campaign for Alderman of Ward 6, which includes Davis Square.
+In our conversation at Diesel Café, she mentioned how it is still hard to sing the song when mentioning Johnny D’s, which is now closed.
 Since then, Amy has continued to make music as well as create art.
 She has designed her own album covers and posters.
 She revealed that some people aren’t aware that she is also a visual artist.
 With a creative career that began with playing French horn in sixth grade, she also has an MFA in Poetry from Southern Illinois University.
-Come and see this multi-talented artist on December 9th at Thunder Road in Somerville and check out her art and music at http://www.amykucharik.com and Instagram @amykucharik.
+Come and see this multi-talented artist, with the full band Tiger Moan, on December 9th at Thunder Road in Somerville and check out her art and music at http://www.amykucharik.com and Instagram @amykucharik.

 Please tell us a bit about your background and how you came to Somerville?
 How long have you lived here?

 I grew up in Southern Illinois and moved to Boston in 2002.
 I've been in Somerville since around 2010.
 I am a full-time freelance musician, artist and graphic designer, and I work part time at Emerson's Office of the Arts as a stage hand and audio hand.
 My bands (Friends With Benefits, and my blues band, Tiger Moan) have been performing around the area since 2012.
 Our first show as Friends With Benefits was at the Burren, where we released a new album this year, Until the Words Are Gone.